-The Independent Valuation Committee engaged Duff & Phelps to render an opinion as to the fairness, from a financial point of view, to: (i) the shareholders (the "Cashed Out Shareholders") owning fewer than 250 shares of Stock immediately prior to the effective time of the Reverse Stock Split of the \$52.50 (subject to any applicable U.S. federal, state and local withholding tax) per pre-Reverse Stock Split share of Stock to be received by the Cashed Out Shareholders for shares that would be cashed out as a result of the Reverse/Forward Stock Split (the "Per Share Consideration"); (ii) the Company (including its continuing shareholders) of the Per Share Consideration to be paid by the Company to the Cashed-out Shareholders in the Reverse/Forward Stock Split; and (iii) the shareholders of the Company (other than R. Philip Bixby, Walter E. Bixby and Nancy Bixby Hudson and their respective affiliates) who will remain shareholders after the Reverse/Forward Stock Split of the Per Share Consideration to be paid by the Company to the Cashed-out Shareholders in the Reverse/Forward Stock Split (without giving effect to any impact of the Reverse/Forward Stock Split on any particular shareholder other than in its capacity as a shareholder).
+The Independent Valuation Committee engaged Duff & Phelps to render an opinion as to the fairness, from a financial point of view, to: (i) the shareholders (the "Cashed Out Shareholders") owning fewer than 250 shares of Stock immediately prior to the effective time of the Reverse Stock Split of the \$52.50 (subject to any applicable U.S. federal, state and local withholding tax) per pre-Reverse Stock Split share of Stock to be received by the Cashed Out Shareholders for shares that would be cashed out as a result of the Reverse/Forward Stock Split (the "Per Share Consideration"); (ii) the Company (including its continuing shareholders) of the Per Share Consideration to be paid by the Cashed-out Shareholders in the Reverse/Forward Stock Split; and (iii) the shareholders of the Company (other than R. Philip Bixby, Walter E. Bixby and Nancy Bixby Hudson and their respective affiliates) who will remain shareholders after the Reverse/Forward Stock Split (without giving effect to any impact of the Reverse/Forward Stock Split on any particular shareholder other than in its capacity as a shareholder).
 As a leading global independent provider of financial advisory and investment banking services, Duff & Phelps is regularly engaged in the valuation of businesses and securities and the preparation of opinions in connection with mergers, acquisitions, spin-offs, financings, and other strategic transactions (including "going-private" transactions like the Reverse/Forward Stock Split).

-On July 27, 2015, Duff & Phelps delivered its opinion to the Independent Valuation Committee and Board of Directors that, subject to the assumptions, qualifications, and limitations set forth in its presentation materials and subsequent written opinion: (i) the Per Share Consideration to be received by Cashed-out Shareholders in the Reverse/Forward Stock Split is fair from a financial point of view to the Cashed-out Shareholders; (ii) the Per Share Consideration to be paid by the Company to the Cashed-out Shareholders in the Reverse/Forward Stock Split is fair from a financial point of view to the Company (including its continuing shareholders); and (iii) the Per Share Consideration to be paid by the Company to the Cashed-out Shareholders in the Reverse/Forward Stock Split is fair from a financial point of view to the public shareholders of the Company (other than R. Philip Bixby, Walter E. Bixby, Nancy Bixby Hudson and their respective affiliates) who will remain shareholders after the Reverse/Forward Stock Split (without giving effect to any impact of the Reverse/Forward Stock Split on any particular shareholder other than in its capacity as a shareholder).
+On July 27, 2015, Duff & Phelps delivered its opinion to the Independent Valuation Committee and Board of Directors that, subject to the assumptions, qualifications, and limitations set forth in its presentation materials and subsequent written opinion: (i) the Per Share Consideration to be received by Cashed-out Shareholders in the Reverse/Forward Stock Split is fair from a financial point of view to the Cashed-out Shareholders; (ii) the Per Share Consideration to be paid by the Company to the Cashed-out Shareholders); and (iii) the Per Share Consideration to be paid by the Company to the Cashed-out Shareholders); and (iii) the Per Share Consideration to be paid by the Company to the Cashed-out Shareholders); and (iii) the Per Share Consideration to be paid by the Company to the Cashed-out Shareholders in the Reverse/Forward Stock Split is fair from a financial point of view to the public shareholders of the Company (other than R. Philip Bixby, Walter E. Bixby, Nancy Bixby Hudson and their respective affiliates) who will remain shareholders after the Reverse/Forward Stock Split (without giving effect to any impact of the Reverse/Forward Stock Split on any particular shareholder).